Moraine Lake: Mountaineering routes

 The Neil Colgan Hut can be reached in 8 to 12 hours climbing the Perren Route from Moraine Lake.

 Road access

 In 2023, Parks Canada announced that personal vehicles would no longer be allowed on the road year-round.
-Visitors would need to use the park's shuttles, public transportation, or registered commercial operators to access the lake.
+Visitors would need to use the Parks Canada Shuttle, public transportation, or a private operator to access the lake.
 People with disabilities are exempt if they have a permit, and the road is also still accessible by bike and foot.
 The agency said that the move was necessary because parking could not accommodate the surging traffic, with only a "very small percentage" of cars being allowed on the road in 2022 and the rest having to be turned away.
 It also noted how having to turn away so many vehicles was creating a safety hazard, with staff being confronted and harassed by disgruntled visitors.